Spleen Pancreas And Liver Question And Answers

 • External oblique aponeurosis contributes separately whereas aponeurosis of internal oblique and transversus abdominis fuses with each other

-• Posterior wall: It is deficient.
+• Posterior Wall: It is deficient.

 Rectus Sheath Contents